sgsinghashka-del/AI-Lawyer_Gen-AI/README.md

 This project is intended for educational and demonstration purposes.
 It is not legal advice and should not be used as a substitute for professional legal consultation.

----

-## Final assessment

-AI Lawyer is a strong and practical example of a legal-tech prototype built with Python and Streamlit.
-It demonstrates a real legal workflow, clean UX, and a clear path toward AI-enhanced legal operations.
-The project stands out because it is simple enough to run locally, modular enough to extend, and relevant to the growing legal-tech landscape.

-If you want, I can also help turn this project into a more polished GitHub-ready portfolio repository by adding:

-- a better architecture diagram
-- a feature roadmap
-- a one-click deployment setup
-- a more advanced AI legal assistant page
-- a custom logo and theme